Tornado Warning vs. Watch

 Create a plan and go over it with your family to be prepared in case you ever get a tornado alert.

 Get to the best shelter available if there’s ever a tornado around.
-These are types of shelter ranked best to worst:
+These are the types of shelters ranked best to worst:

 1. A reinforced storm shelter is a dream come true during a tornado.